ms/buildtogether.tech/src/git-solo.md

 was the workhorse of the open source world for many years; it was replaced by [% i "version control!Subversion" "Subversion (version control)" %][Subversion][subversion][% /i %], which fixed many of its predecessor's flaws while introducing a few minor ones of its own.
-Both of these were <span g="centralized_system" i="version control!centralized">centralized systems</span>:
+Both of these were [% i "version control!centralized" %][% g centralized_system %]centralized systems[% /g %][% /i %]:

-1. One <span g="repository" i="version control!repository; repository (version
-    control)">repository</span> stored the definitive copy of the project's files.
+1. One [% i "version control!repository" "repository (version control)" %][% g repository %]repository[% /g %][% /i %] stored the definitive copy of the project's files.

 1. Nobody ever edited the contents of the main repository directly.
 Instead,